ThePythonist/Beta-DRF/readme.md

 # Stock Beta Coefficient API

+This project provides an API for fetching stock and market prices of Iran’s Stock Market, calculating returns, and determining the beta value for each stock within a specified timeframe.

 ## Design Decisions

 - **Framework**: Django REST Framework was chosen for its robust features and ease of use in building REST APIs.